Machine API Overview

 • integration, intelligence-provider/token-provider, user-manager, tenant-admin, and org-admin surfaces

-• license, contract, order, and product management surfaces
+• contract and order management surfaces

 Managed token-provider wrappers now live on the machine surface too: the runtime can fetch a provider-scoped zero-trust bundle, decrypt the secret locally, preflight budget state with R4, call the vendor directly, and then report finalized usage back to R4.